JeremySBrown/EFCore/README.md

     }
   },
 ```
-By adding Microsoft.EntityFrameworkCore.SqlServer this will provide support for EF Core and SQL Server Data Provider.
-If you wanted target a different provider list SQLite you would use "Microsoft.EntityFrameworkCore.SQLite".
+By adding `Microsoft.EntityFrameworkCore.SqlServer` this will provide support for EF Core and the SQL Server Data Provider.
+If you wanted to target a different provider like SQLite you would use `Microsoft.EntityFrameworkCore.SQLite`.
 The other settings are strictly for tooling and how Migrations are executed.

-Since we want our data access to participate with dependency injection we need to add the
-    following to dependences.
+Since we want our data access to participate with dependency injection we also need to add the following to dependences.

 ```javascript
     "Microsoft.Extensions.Configuration": "1.0.1",
     "Microsoft.Extensions.Configuration.Abstractions": "1.0.1",
     "Microsoft.Extensions.Configuration.FileExtensions": "1.0.1",
     "Microsoft.Extensions.Configuration.Json": "1.0.1"
 ```
-Before we can build our data access code we need to add a reference to the ChoreApp library to dependencies.
+Before we can build our data access code we need to add a reference to the `ChoreApp` library to dependencies.
 ```javascript
     "ChoreApp": { "target": "project" },
 ```

-Add a new class to called "ChoreAppDbContext" and have it inherit from ChoreAppDbContext.
+Add a new class named `ChoreAppDbContext.cs` and have it inherit from `DbContext`.

 ```c#
     public class ChoreAppDbContext : DbContext